Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 I've modified the ILP to allow me to toggle this constraint on and off.
 In figure *!!*, we can see that in fact this constraint does not have much of an effect on our results.

 This may be due to the fact that having all of your matchups concentrated into one student is relatively rare in the first place.
-In section 7.3.2, we showed that the number of possible assignments blows up extrmely quickly for a cycle graph.
+In section 7.3.2, we showed that the number of possible assignments blows up extremely quickly for a cycle graph.

 I conjecture that the number of possible assignments for a non-cycle graph is much larger and that the proportion of assignments that involve violating the constraint we're toggling on and off many times over is low.

+# Conclusions

-# Future Work
+## Future Work

-Based on this result an alternative idea for ranking may be found.
-By splitting up the student body into smaller subsets, we can perhaps aggregate the cluster rankings.

-global Uncertainty
+The most obvious area for improvement is my selection of ranking algorithms.
+I've only implemented 6 in this project, but there are alternatives such as the Thurstone model which is a probabilistic model similar to BTL, and Dodgeson's rule a method from social choice theory that counts the number of changes to a total order to achieve a Condorcet winner.

+Another possible improvement would be for the iterative method.
+Currently we take a sample of the population and try to pair up the most uncertain pairs within that sample with the best most skilled students within that sample.
+One idea could be to calculate these values from the entire population and use those values to do assignment.

-faster methods for assignemnt
+faster methods for assignemn

+Ideally, we would like a different function $f$ with the same properties:

+- Takes into account grader $v$'s skill
+- Takes into account difference between student $a$ and student $b$'s skill

+However, I'll leave this up to future work.

 better Synthetic data or perhaps real data